+Why I shop at thrift stores first.
 I made a commitment to myself when I moved back in June last year that I would only buy clothing secondhand.
-If I did buy anything new, it would be only after I couldn’t find it secondhand in op shops or on Depop.
+If I did buy anything new, it would be only after I couldn’t find it secondhand in thrift shops or on Depop.

-On average, we as consumers throw away 60% of our clothes within the first year.
+On average, we as consumers throw away 60 percent of our clothes within the first year.
 In 2020, it was estimated that around 18.6 million tonnes of clothing ended up in landfill.

-In Australia, where we are the second highest consumers of textiles per capita in the world (after the U.S.), the fast fashion sector grew by 19.5% over 5 years to $AUS1.
+In Australia, where we are the second highest consumers of textiles per capita in the world (after the U.S.), the fast fashion sector grew by 19.5 percent over five years to $AUS1.
 8 billion in 2017-18.

-The clothing industry accounts for 10% of global carbon emissions, and nearly 20% of wastewater.
+The clothing industry accounts for 10 percent of global carbon emissions, and nearly 20 percent of wastewater.
 These greenhouse gases are generated from the energy used during global fashion production, manufacturing, and transportation of the millions of garments sold worldwide each year.

 What’s more, retailers have been able to drive down clothing prices, while overall costs for retail goods has continued to creep higher and higher.
 While consumer demand for this cheap clothing is high, with these cheap clothes comes unethical practices: workers are hugely underpaid and often sourced overseas for cheap labour, working conditions are often horrible and the quality of clothing produced is often poor to account for cheap prices.
 This means that those $5 t-shirts we buy don’t last very long, so are thrown out quite quickly and replaced with more cheap but poor quality items.